masters-info-nantes/CoffeeDream/CONTRATS.md

 ```
 POST http://coffeedream.com/auth
 IN
-	imei (number)
+	imei (json)
-	Imei number of the cell phone used to generate a token
+	Imei number of the cell phone used to generate a token	{
+		"imei": "0600000001"
+	}

 POSSIBLE OUT :
 OUT